Abolfazlkordi2004/Tenzies-Game/README.md

 # Tenzies-Game

-A Game created with react
+Tenzies game is a small project react